scriptype/feed/readme.md

 [Tumblr](https://readsfeed.tumblr.com).
 Also it's alive in its own static website:
 [Github Pages](https://scriptype.github.io/feed)

-## Development
+## Purpose

 Concept of this project is:

  - You add some links to a json file
  - Push the changes
- - And the links you just added will be automatically published in your Twitter and Tumblr accounts.
+ - And the links you just added will be automatically published to your Twitter and Tumblr accounts.
 Plus, a static site will be deployed to Github Pages.

+## Development

 ### Node and npm versions